davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 The ACCEPT_CH frame avoids a round-trip, so relying on it over Critical-CH would be preferable.
 However, this is not always possible:

 * The server may be running older software without support for ACCEPT_CH or ALPS.

 * The server's Accept-CH preferences may change while existing connections are open.
 Those connections will have outdated ACCEPT_CH frames.
-While the server could send a new one, the frame may not arrive in time for the next request.
+While the server could send a new frame, it may not arrive in time for the next request.
   Moreover, if the HTTP serving frontend is an intermediary like a CDN, it may not be proactively notified of origin server changes.

-* HTTP/2 allows connection reuse across multiple origins (Section 9.1.1 of {{RFC7540}}).
-Some origins may not be listed in the ACCEPT_CH frame, particularly if the server used a wildcard X.509 certificate.
+* HTTP/2 and HTTP/3 allow connection reuse across multiple origins (Section 9.1.1 of {{RFC7540}} nad Section 3.4 of {{I-D.ietf-quic-http}}).
+Some origins
+  may not be listed in the ACCEPT_CH frame, particularly if the server used a wildcard X.509 certificate.

 Thus this document defines both mechanisms.
-Critical-CH provides reliable Client Hint delivery, while the ACCEPT_CH frame avoids the retry in most cases.
+Critical-CH provides reliable Client
+Hint delivery, while the ACCEPT_CH frame avoids the retry in most cases.